alexpaul/in-app-purchases/testing.md

 ***

-## Creating a StoreKit Configuration file in Xcode that's synced with App Store Connect
+## Sync a StoreKit Configuration file with App Store Connect

 > By syncing the StoreKit Config file you will have full access to testing the Products and Subscriptons on App Store Connect.